DyloG783/api-project/README.txt

 ---

-Run JEST tests: npx jest (can't run all test suites as it tries to start server multiple times on same port)
+Run JEST tests: npx jest [filename] (can't run all test suites as it tries to start server multiple times on same port)